Application period will be opening soon!

 - Regional Councils

-- Projects must take place in North Dakota
+- Projects and populations impacted must be in North Dakota.

-Applicants must review complete grant guidance and ARPA funding guidelines prior to applying.
+Applicants must review complete grant guidance prior to applying.